ocripps24/instagram-clone/README.md

 <img src="screenshots/group.jpg">

 ## Process & Credits
-The objective was to build the front end/UI side of the first page of the Instagram app.
+The objective was to build the front end UI of the first page of the Instagram app.
 This is an imitation build following a One Day build video a this link: https://www.youtube.com/watch?v=E2uEfOls4e4

 I have also reviewed the original developers source code for the project here: https://github.com/KalleHallden/Instagram